-Chris Pratt Admits Sad Reason He Won't Take Pics With Fans
+Chris Pratt Admits Why He Doesn't Take Pics With Fans And It's Heartbreaking

 Being a celebrity sounds fun and all, with the millions of dollars, specialty perks and adoring fans.